Graduate Education in Materials Science

 International Materials Institute

 Center for Advanced Materials and Nanotechnology

 Institute for Metal Forming

 Doctoral students are generally fully supported through the award of Research Assistantships and Teaching Assistantships.
 Masters students, those in the Certificate in Nanotechnology program, and those taking graduate study not leading to a degree are in most cases responsible for their own finances.

 Admissions requirements for graduate study depend on the program.
 We encourage you to view our admisssions information and individual program webpages (left column) for requirements.

-For more information or to obtain an application, contact:
+For more information or to obtain an application, please contact:

 Graduate Coordinator, Materials Science and Engineering